 Accordingly, confidence intervals are calculated using the formula:

 where OR is the calculated odds ratio (relative odds), SElnOR is the standard error for the log odds ratio and Z is the score statistic, corresponding to the desired confidence level.
 For reference, this is the formula used for CI limit calculations in this odds ratio calculator.
 The Z-score corresponding to a two-sided interval at level α (e.g. 0.90) is calculated for Z1-α/2, revealing that a two-sided interval, similarly to a two-sided p-value, is calculated by conjoining two one-sided intervals with half the error rate.
 E.g. a Z-score of 1.6448 is used for a 0.95 (95%) one-sided confidence interval and a 90% two-sided interval, while 1.956 is used for a 0.975 (97.5%) one-sided confidence interval and a 0.95 (95%) two-sided interval.
 Therefore it is important to use the right kind of interval: more on one-tailed vs. two-tailed intervals.

 One-sided vs. two-sided intervals

 Therefore, to make directional statements about relative odds based on two-sided intervals, one needs to increase the significance level for the statement.
-In such cases it is better to use the appropriate one-sided interval instead, to avoid confusion.
+In such cases it is better to use the appropriate one-sided odds ratio interval instead, to avoid confusion.
 Our free odds ratio calculator conveniently produce both one-sided intervals for you.

 Georgiev G.Z.
 (2017) "One-tailed vs Two-tailed Tests of Significance in A/B Testing", [online] http://blog.analytics-toolkit.com/2017/one-tailed-two-tailed-tests-significance-ab-testing/ (accessed Apr 28, 2018)